 Bass Fishing Blog

-I know it’s not very big at all, but here is my very first muskie.
-And at the time of writing this post, it is the only muskie I have ever caught.
 I really wasn't sure what it was at the time, but after looking at the photos, I figured out it was a muskie and not a pike based on the direction of the stripes.

 For Christmas 2011, I asked Santa to upgrade my plastic tackle box to a canvas tackle bag.
 He didn't bring me one, but he did give me a gift card for Gander Mountain and asked me to pick out my own.
-Given the small amount of lures and baits I had at the time, this is what I picked out:

-This happened at a small pond in Southgate Park, which is connected to Boettler Park in Green, OH.
-This was some time ago, but I believe I was using a black slug on a Texas rig.
 I caught a good sized bass and went to unhook him when he flailed.
 The hook scraped across my thumb, leaving this cut.
 I'm looking at my hand as I write this and I can faintly see the scar.